 - Assistant director/Stage manager

 - Deck chief

 These positions are available by application, with interviews to occur the day after auditions.

 Rehearsals: There will be an initial show meeting the day after auditions to pass out scripts and discuss the show.
 This first meeting will also include the SMPAC safety seminar, which is required for all students to participate in the show in any capacity, regardless of whether or not you have gone through the seminar before.

-A full rehearsal schedule will be distributed at the first meeting, but expect to rehearse every Monday through Thursday, and occasional Fridays.
-There is a required all-day Saturday rehearsal on Saturday, November 2 that will feature a cue-to-cue for tech purposes and a run of the show in the afternoon.
+A full rehearsal schedule will be distributed at the first meeting, but expect to rehearse every Monday through Friday and occasional Saturdays.
+There is a required all-day Saturday rehearsal on Saturday, March 7 that will feature a cue-to-cue for tech purposes and a run of the show in the afternoon.